letsencrypt/boulder/docs/acme-divergences.md

 Presently the following protocol features are not implemented:

 - Pre-authorization.
 This is an optional feature and we have no plans to implement it.
 V2 clients should use order based issuance without pre-authorization.
 - The `orders` field on account objects.
-We intend to support this non-essential feature in the near future.
+We intend to support this non-essential feature in the future.
 Please follow Boulder Issue [#3335](https://github.com/letsencrypt/boulder/issues/3335).

 POST-as-GET: We support POST-as-GET but do not yet mandate it.
 We [plan to mandate](https://community.letsencrypt.org/t/acme-v2-scheduled-deprecation-of-unauthenticated-resource-gets/74380) POST-as-GET for all ACMEv2 requests in late 2019.